sjburgess/UW-Roundnet-Website/Readme.md

   - *Any problems?*

 - **Basil:**
-  - *What did you do yesterday?*
+  - *What did you do yesterday?
+I completed edits in Justinmind and created a homepage titlescreen graphic to be used on each page of the website.*
-  - *What are you planning to do today?*
+  - *What are you planning to do today?
+I plan to create HTML, CSS, and JS files to code website functionalities for the entire project.
+I also plan to begin coding the prototype homepage in HTML.*
   - *Any problems?*

 - **Ian:**